 Finishing Up

 With the project now finished and on its way to its new owners, I had time to clean up.
 I retrieved the yarn winder again and reassembled all the individual cakes into one large cake for later use.
-I weighted the yarn.
+I weighed the yarn.
 136g remained from two 300g cakes.
 Converting this to length, I have 611m left if I wish to use it for another, smaller project.
 This also means that the blanket weighed 464g, and took up 1,740m of yarn.
 That’s a ton of stitches!

 Leave a Comment